virtuozzo/cloudscripting-docs/docs/creating-manifest/events.md

 This example involves execution of the Jelastic API *addTrigger* method with a set of required parameters:

 - `name` - name of a notification trigger
-- `nodeGroup` - target node (you can apply trigger to any node within the chosen environment)
+- `nodeGroup` - target node group (you can apply trigger to any node group within the chosen environment)
 - `period` - load period for nodes
 - `condition` - rules for monitoring resources
     - `type` - comparison sign, the available values are *GREATER* and *LESS*
-    - `value` - stated percentage of a monitoring resource
+    - `value` - percentage of a resource that is monitored
-    - `resourceType` - types of resources that will be monitored by a trigger, namely *CPU, Memory (RAM), Network, Disk I/O* and *Disk IOPS*
+    - `resourceType` - types of resources that are monitored by a trigger, namely *CPU, Memory (RAM), Network, Disk I/O* and *Disk IOPS*
     - `valueType` - measurement value.
 Here, *PERCENTAGES*  is the only possible measurement value.
 The available range is from <b>*0*</b> up to <b>*100*</b>.
 - `actions` - object to describe a trigger action
     - `type` - trigger action, the available values are *NOTIFY*, *ADD_NODE* and *REMOVE_NODE*
     - `customData`:
         - `notify`- alert notification sent to a user via email

-Jelastic will send an alert to the Cloud Scripting system when the appropriate trigger is invoked.
-Therefore, the *onAlert* event provides a possibility to bound actions to alert notifications and execute custom actions.
+The Jelastic engine sends an alert notification to the Cloud Scripting system when the appropriate trigger is invoked.
+Therefore, the *onAlert* event provides a possibility to bind actions to alert notifications and execute custom actions.

 **Event Placeholders:**

 - `${event.params.}`:
     - `name` - alert name
     - `nodeGroup` - *nodeGroup* where an alert is executed
-    - `resourceType` - monitoring resource type
+    - `resourceType` - resource type that is monitored
 - `${event.response.}`:
     - `result` - result code.
 The successful action result is *'0'*.

 ### onBeforeRestartNode

-The event will be triggered before restarting a node.
-It will be called before the corresponding *restartNodeById* and *restartNodeByGroup* actions.
+The event is triggered before restarting a node.
+It is called before the corresponding *restartNodeById* and *restartNodeByGroup* actions.

 **Event Placeholders:**